BIPL-UoL/An-Automated-Cell-Line-Authentica-tion-Method-for-AstraZeneca-Global-Cell-Bank/README.md

 ## Training/Testing CLRNet or with tranfer learning
 Use JupyterLab to open 'model_evaluation.ipynb' and run all code blocks.

+## License
+This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 ## Acknowledgement
 The authors gratefully acknowledge financial support from University of Leicester, AstraZeneca UK, China Scholarship Council.